3 days in Rome : the best itinerary to visit Rome as a whole

 Visiting Rome in 3 days without visiting Vatican City is unheard of.

-From a day of leisurely exploring Rome’s historic centre at your own pace, we move on to a more organised experience when visiting the Vatican Museums, Sistine Chapel, and St Peter’s Basilica.
+From a day of leisurely exploring Rome’s historic center at your own pace, we move on to a more organized experience when visiting the Vatican Museums, Sistine Chapel, and St Peter’s Basilica.

 The Museums contain an enormous amount of art in different galleries.
 You’ll be walking around 7 km from start to end.
 All that walking is more than worthwhile when you reach the famous Sistine Chapel at the end of your Vatican visit.